-The purpose of this part of the document is to assist the PRTR coordinator and other facility personnel in identifying reportable releases and transfers and generating PRTR data.
-Following a section which defines some key terms, a series of questions and related guidance are provided to assist the facility in working through a systematic process towards the identification and estimation of pollutant releases and transfers for the purpose of PRTR reporting.
+The purpose of this part of the document is to assist the PRTR coordinator and other facility personnel identify reportable releases and transfers and generate PRTR data.
+Following a section which defines some key terms, a series of questions and related guidance are provided to assist the facility in working through a systematic process for identifying and estimating pollutant releases and transfers for the purpose of PRTR reporting.